saapai/enclave-mvp/README.md

 # Enclave MVP

-A modern knowledge management system for fraternity/sorority chapters with AI-powered search and Google Docs integration.
+A modern knowledge management system for teams and organizations with AI-powered search and Google Docs integration.

 ## Quick Start